Egg white: Health issues

 Although egg whites are prized as a source of low-fat, high-protein nutrition, a small number of people cannot eat them.
 Egg allergy is more common among infants than adults, and most children will outgrow it by the age of five.
 Allergic reactions against egg white are more common than reactions against egg yolks.
 In addition to true allergic reactions, some people experience a food intolerance to egg whites.

 Eggs are susceptible to Salmonella contamination.
 Thorough cooking eliminates the direct threat (i.e. cooked egg whites that are solid and not runny), but the threat of cross-contamination remains if people handle contaminated eggs and then touch other foods or items in the kitchen, thus spreading the bacteria.
 In August 2010, the FDA ordered the recall of 380 million eggs because of possible Salmonella contamination.

 Cooked eggs are a good source of biotin.
 However, daily consumption of raw egg whites for several months may result in biotin deficiency, due to their avidin content, as the avidin tightly binds biotin and prevents its absorption.

 Uses

 Food

 Egg white is a fining agent that can be used in the clarification and stabilization of wine.
 Egg white can also be added to shaken cocktails to create a delicate froth.
 Some protein powders also use egg whites as a primary source of protein.

-Art & cultural heritage
+Art and cultural heritage

 The albumen from egg white was used as a binding agent in early photography during an 1855–90 period; such prints were called albumen prints.

 Egg whites are used as adhesive.
-In bookbinding egg white (called glaire in this context) is used to adhere gold leaf in gold tooling.
-In manuscripts egg white (or yolk) can be used as a binder for pigments.
+In bookbinding, egg white (called glaire in this context) is used to adhere gold leaf in gold tooling.
+In manuscripts, egg white (or yolk) can be used as a binder for pigments.

-Medicine

-In the 1750s, egg whites were believed to prevent swelling, and were used for that purpose.
-To help soothe areas of skin that were afflicted, egg white mixed with Armenian bole could help restore the fibers.